 The Run Rules ribbon button executes the InRule.executeRules() method without passing in any parameters.
-The method will use the configuration defined by the Rule Services Solution - Rule
+The method will use the configuration defined by the InRule Solution - Rule Configuration

-Configuration Form.
+Form.
 However, if an implementer chooses to call the InRule.executeRules() method from within custom JavaScript code, a userOptions object can be passed in that will override the Rule Configuration.

-The above JavaScript clip demonstrates how to load up a userOptions object with the values, and then pass those options on to inRule.executeRules(userOptions).
+The bellow JavaScript clip demonstrates how to load up a userOptions object with the values, and then pass those options on to inRule.executeRules(userOptions). 'ruleSetName' can be either a rule set or decision name.
+To pass parameters to the rule set or decision, use ruleParameters and provide a JSON string using the format below

 '''

 var formContext = executionContext.getFormContext();

 var userOptions = {

 persistChanges: true,

 useDirtyEntity: false,

 entityTypeName: formContext.data.entity.getEntityName()

-entityId: xpage.data.entity.getId,
+entityId: formContext.data.entity.getId,

 useEntityPrefix: false,

 showConfirmation: true,

 showStatus: true,

 ruleAppName: "MyRuleApplication",

-ruleSetName: "MyRuleSet"
+ruleSetName: "MyRuleSet",

+ruleSetParameters: '{"parameter1Name":"parameter1Value",

+"parameter2Name", "parameter2Value"}'

 };

-inRule.executeRules(userOptions);
+inRule.executeRules(formContext, userOptions);

 '''